MEMORANDUM

 D. Qualified Individual

-Having found that factual disputes exist over whether Buskirk is disabled under the ADA, we must now examine the second element of the prima facie case: whether Buskirk is a "qualified individual."
-The ADA defines a qualified individual as one "who, with or without reasonable accommodation, can perform the essential functions of the employment position that such individual holds or desires."
+Having found that factual disputes exist over whether Buskirk is disabled under the ADA, we must now examine the second element of the prima facie case: whether Buskirk is a “qualified individual.”
+The ADA defines a qualified individual as one >ho, with or without reasonable accommodation, can perform the essential functions of the employment position that such individual holds or desires.”
 42 U.S.C. § 12111(8).
 The applicable regulations divide this inquiry into two prongs: (1) whether the individual has the requisite skill, experience, education and other job requirements of the position and (2) whether the individual, with or without reasonable accommodation can perform the essential functions of the position.
-See 29 C.F.R.App. § 1630.2(m).
+See 29 C.F.R.App. § 16S0.2(m).
 Here, neither party disputes that Buskirk had the qualifications for the various positions at Apollo.
-As a result, we focus our attention on the second step of the "qualified individual" analysis.
+As a result, we focus our attention on the second step of the “qualified individual” analysis.

 Determining whether an individual, with or without reasonable accommodation, can perform the essential functions of a positions is also a two-step process.
 First, a court examines whether the individual can perform the essential functions of the job without accommodation.
-See Deane, 142 F.3d at 146.
-In the instant case, this determination is made easy as neither party disputes that Buskirk is not able to perform the functions of his former position as box maker.
+See

 The second determination to be made is whether the individual can perform the essential functions of the job with a reasonable accommodation.
 If so, the individual is qualified; if not, the individual has failed to make out this element of the prima facie case.
 See id.
 Buskirk argues that Apollo failed to reasonably accommodate him by failing to consider him for several jobs within his capabilities and failing to give him notice of similar jobs as they became available.

-The ADA provides that "reasonable accommodations" may include "job restructuring, part-time or modified work schedules, [and] reassignment to vacant positions...."
+The ADA provides that “reasonable accommodations” may include “job restructuring, part-time or modified work schedules, [and] reassignment to vacant positions....”
 42 U.S.C. § 12111(9).
-In addition, a reasonable accommodation may include: "modifications or adjustments to a job application process that enable a qualified applicant with a disability to be considered for the position such applicant desires...."
-29 C.F.R. § 1630.2(o)(i).
-However, an individual's right to a reasonable accommodation is limited.
-For example, an employer need not provide an accommodation if it would place an "undue hardship" on the employer.
-See 42 U.S.C. § 12112(b)(5)(A); 29 C.F.R. § 1630.2(p) (listing factors to be considered in determining whether accommodation is an "undue hardship").
+In addition, a reasonable accommodation may include: “modifications or adjustments to a job application process that enable a qualified applicant with a disability to be considered for the position such applicant desires.... ” 29 C.F.R. § 1630.2(o)(i).
+However, an individual’s right to a reasonable accommodation is limited.
+For example, an employer need not provide an accommodation if it would place an “undue hardship” on the employer.
+See 42 U.S.C. § 12112(b)(5)(A); 29 C.F.R. § 1630.2(p) (listing factors to be considered in determining whether accommodation is an “undue hardship”).

 In the instant case, the parties dispute whether alternative positions were available at Apollo and whether Buskirk was able to perform the essential functions of those positions.
 Buskirk contends that, at least as of his June 27, 1997 examination, he was able to fulfill the duties of various then-available positions at Apollo.
 Apollo counters that it properly relied on doctors’ reports that, in Apollo’s view, established that Buskirk was not able to fulfill those positions’ duties.
 Apollo further maintains that, regardless of Buskirk’s medical status, no positions within his capabilities and for which he was eligible were available prior to the position he took in February 1999.